 - How to apply

 The deadline to apply is 15 August 2015 .
 However, we strongly advise that you apply as soon as possible in order to be guaranteed a place on the course.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-This pathway is suited to students who want to take full advantage of the School's impressively wide range of course units on offer in any year can choose to take the programme without any particular specialisation.
-Students are therefore afforded the opportunity to decide which aspects of the law will have the most relevance to their own future professional or academic career, and to choose accordingly the subjects that will make up their programme of study.
-This offers students the most flexible way to pursue their programme of advanced legal study, and will suit those who would like to maintain a broad, multi-directional profile.
-The programme's compulsory research element (see Module Details) will allow students to develop their research skills and deepen their understanding on specific areas within their own choice of subjects.
+This pathway is suited to students who want to take full advantage of the School's impressively wide range of course units on offer in any year can choose to take the course without any particular specialisation.
+Students are therefore afforded the opportunity to decide which aspects of the law will have the most relevance to their own future professional or academic career, and to choose accordingly the subjects that will make up their course of study.
+This offers students the most flexible way to pursue their course of advanced legal study, and will suit those who would like to maintain a broad, multi-directional profile.
+The course's compulsory research element (see Module Details) will allow students to develop their research skills and deepen their understanding on specific areas within their own choice of subjects.

 - LLM (full-time)

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.